 In 2005, Christopher Dean was a man who had just been released on parole.
-He and a friend, Eric Flint, botched a burglary of a Florida home.
+He and a friend, Eric Flint, botched burglary of a Florida home.
 The man whose home they burglarized ran down Flint with his SUV.
 By Florida statute, that counts as felony murder.
 Because Dean had been released on parole and then charged and convicted of felony murder, he was sentenced to life in prison, the minimum sentence for a paroled felon who commits second-degree murder.
 The court ordered Dean resentenced, but he was again sentenced to life in prison.

 Understanding Felony Murder

 There are some laws on the books that don’t make a lot of sense to laypeople.
 Felony murder is one of those laws.
-How does it make sense that an individual who did not commit a murder nor intend to harm anyone be charged with murder when they’re killed?
+How does it make sense that an individual who did not commit murder nor intend to harm anyone be charged with murder when they’re killed?

 This happens all the time, however.
 The rule works like this: If in the commission of a felony, an accomplice or anyone else dies as a result of the felon’s actions then that felon can be charged with their murder.
-For this reasons, those who are attempting to flee cops who then shoot down one of the suspects can be charged with their murder.
+For this reason, those who are attempting to flee cops who then shoot down one of the suspects can be charged with their murder.
 It doesn’t matter that they didn’t pull the trigger.
 All that matters is that someone died while they were committing a felony.

 There are many instances in which felony murder makes some sense.
 For instance, if someone is robbing another individual and that individual pulls a gun and the robber shoots them in self-defense, we can all understand why they should be charged with murder.
 But holding someone responsible for a killing that was caused by someone else and calling that murder probably doesn’t make a lot of sense to most people.
 Nor should it.